Zuni Ironwood Box with Silver and Turquoise Thunderbird

 Artist: Once Known

 Dimensions: 12”L x 8”W x 2”H

 Material: Ironwood and Turquoise

-As seen in Elegant Vessels: A century of southwest silver boxes (Page 130 & 131)
+As seen in the Elegant Vessels: A century of southwest silver boxes book (Page 130 & 131)

 Ironwood is a dense, dark hardwood native to the Southwest.
 It has become a popular material to combine with silver and turquoise by Native smiths in the manufacture of jewelry and other items.
 Ironwood and silver were often employed by Navajo artist Kenneth Begay.
 A number of his pieces from the Elkus collection are now housed at the California Academy of Sciences.
 It has been used here as the body of a box whose top has mounted silver trefoil devices at the four corners and features a thunderbird channel-set with turquoise in the center.
 A silver knob to lift the top of the box has been affixed at the midsection of the thunderbird.
 This box was marketed by King’s Indian Jewelry in Scottsdale.